-Teachers attempt to support all pupils in their class and to establish a climate of trust and respect for all.
-By praising, rewarding and celebrating the success of all children, we aim to prevent incidents of bullying.
+Staff are to support all pupils in their class and to establish a climate of trust and respect for all.
+By praising, rewarding and celebrating the success of all children, we aim to prevent incidents of bullying.Staff in our school take all forms of bullying seriously and intervene to prevent incidents from taking place.Staff will follow procedures outlined in this policy and the school's Peer on Peer Abuse Guidance.Unacceptable behaviour including incidents of bullying are recorded on CPOMS, our safeguarding and behaviour management system, for monitoring and tracking purposes.